 Every lesson includes 2–4 activities.

+Yes.
 The following assessments are included in every unit:

 The supporting work of the grade provides students with more opportunity to solidify conceptual understanding and build fluency for the major work of the grade.
 For example, Unit 1 in sixth grade is Area and Surface Area, which is supporting work of the grade.
 This unit reviews arithmetic and provides a context and application for work in Units 4 and 5, Operations and Fractions.